rats-studio/digital_impersonator/README.md

 # Digital impersonator

-Digital impersonator is a project about using nltk and a RESTful API in Flask to impersonate someone based on a corpus.
+Digital impersonator is a project about using spaCy, Markov chains/markovify and a RESTful API in Flask to impersonate Donald Trump based on a corpus of data - Tweets or speeches.
+The front-end displays Donald Trump images with our generated text on them, clearly stating that it is a bot behind.

 Run the impersonator by executing `run-services.py`, or run the two services seperatly (being `run-client.py` and `run-server.py`).